-One portable system was used for the monitoring of the ambient noise on the five predefined stations.
-Each unit includes a four-channel digital recorder, two hydrophones and a laptop carrying the interfaces for recording and visualizing the data.
-On the hydrophone were attached a high sensitivity and a low sensitivity hydrophone.
-Using dual sensitivity hydrophones assures that all dynamic ranges and amplitudes will be successfully recorded without any signal clipping.
+A portable recording system was used for the monitoring of the ambient noise on the five predefined stations.
+It includes a four-channel digital recorder, three hydrophones (high -170dB and low sensitivity -220dB ones) and a laptop carrying the interfaces for recording and visualizing the data.
+Using multi-sensitivity hydrophones assures that all dynamic ranges and amplitudes are successfully recorded without any signal clipping.

-The underwater recording system was model EA-SDA14 which was provided by RTsys.
-EA-SDA14 is a compact autonomous recorder that can simultaneously acquire the data of 4 wideband hydrophones.
+The underwater recording system was the compact autonomous recorder model EA-SDA14 (Fig. 2.1.2.1.), provided by RTsys.
 RTsys systems are thoroughly calibrated to be compatible with all international regulations.